GPlates/new-gplates-website/src/pages/docs/user-manual/LoadingAndSaving.md

 ---
 templateKey: 'user-manual'
-title: 'Chapter 4: Loading and Saving'
+title: 'Chapter 3: Loading and Saving'
-prev: 'DataFileTypes'
+prev: 'Introducing_The_Main_Window'
-next: 'Projects_and_Recent_Sessions'
+next: 'Import'
 ---

 Before you load any data into GPlates the globe will appear as a blank sphere; in order to start with GPlates you will need to know how to load, save and unload data.